 Public corruption is a focus of prosecutorial agencies.
 The US Attorney’s Office in the District has a public corruption unit that identifies public servants involved in any form of bribery.
-A DC bribery lawyer could work to defend an individual against these charges.
+A DC lawyer could work to defend an individual against bribery charges.

 The penalty for bribery is up to 10 years in prison, a fine of up to $25,000, or twice the monetary equivalent of the item of value.
 When the item of value is not money, the authorities identify the fair market value of the item.
 When a monetary bribe is involved, the maximum fine is twice the amount of the bribe or $25,000; whichever is greater.

 Someone convicted of extortion can be imprisoned for up to 10 years and have a maximum fine of up to $25,000.
 A capable DC attorney could mitigate the bribery charges that an individual may face.
 The bribery of a federal official is a federal case.
 Penalties under federal law are oftentimes similar to these penalties under state law in DC.
 They are under the D.C.
 Code in the sense of the maximum.
 However, in federal cases, it is much more common to see prison time because the federal sentencing guidelines are harsher than the DC sentencing guidelines.

 If you have been charged with a bribery offense, it is vital that you get in touch with a skilled attorney.
 An experienced DC bribery lawyer could examine the facts of your case and use that information to build your defense.
 Work with a qualified legal advocate that could build a solid case for you.